Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

    - **Edges** also connect the **Maintainers** to each **Library** they maintain
    - Currently there isn't a **knows** Edge from one Maintainer to another within a Library.

-5) Load the Azure CosmosDB/Graph database from the generated Gremlin statements
+5) Load the Azure Cosmos DB/Graph database from the generated Gremlin statements

 ### Batch Processing Detail